 Note: Some interfaces use the @ symbol instead of the domain as this is what is actually in zone file on the server.
 It can cause confusion because usually we associate @ with an email address.
 In this context it means the main domain you are adding a record for.

 The SPF record above states that any server receiving email from your domain should check the SPF record at

 spf.runbox.com to see if the mail from your domain was sent from an allowed server.

 There are other ways you can include the Runbox mail servers in an SPF record, but using the method above means you don’t have to worry if we change the IP addresses of our outgoing mail servers as we will update our record and your domain will include that record.

 Sending mail via Runbox and other email services

-If you need to send email from your domain through servers other than Runbox, or in addition to Runbox and wish to include an SPF record you will need a different form of SPF record.
+If you need to send email from your domain through servers other than Runbox, or in addition to Runbox and wish to include an SPF record you will need to add further information to your SPF record.

-To send only via another email service, please see that services documentation for what the SPF record should be.
+To send only via another email service, please see the other service’s documentation for what the SPF record should be.

 To send email via Runbox and another service, you might need something in the format below.